🏈 2026 Season kicks off August 3rd β€” Still want to join? Contact David Harrison! 🏈

 The 2026 game schedule has not been released yet.
 Once the league publishes opponent matchups and kickoff times, the full schedule will appear here.
 Registered families will also be notified directly.

-What we know: games played on Saturdays, August through November, with home games at Knowlton Stadium.
+What we know: games played on Sundays, August through November, with home games at Knowlton Stadium.

 πŸ“‹ Practice Schedule β€” All Divisions

-Game-Day Arrival: All players must arrive at Knowlton Stadium 45 minutes before kickoff for warm-ups.
+Game-Day Arrival: All players must arrive 45 minutes before kickoff for warm-ups.

 Season runs August – November 2026 Β· Open to Grades 1–6